skruti10/amazon-sagemaker-architecting-for-ml/AnomalyDetection/Project Goal.md

 - Test - 20&#37; for testing
 - Validation - 10&#37;  for validation

-As of now the team is keeping all fields in data set.
-The data is considered to be ready "as-is".
-However we did conduct some exploratory analysis and attempted to find casual relationships.
+Initially the team thought we should keep all the fields in the data set, as the data was being described to be ready "as-is".
+We did conduct some exploratory analysis and attempted to find casual relationships.

+After additional analysis, we determine that we should drop the fields <b>isFraud</b> and <b>isFlaggedFraud</b> as we are attempting to do an unsupervised training model.

 # End Goal
 Before transaction is committed / approved, automatically run data thorugh model.
 Any transactions flagged as being fradulent would be automatically put on hold and flagged for manual review.